owncloud-archive/documentation/admin_manual/configuration/files/encryption_configuration.rst

  occ maintenance:singleuser --off

 .. important::
-   You may only disable encryption with by using the `occ Encryption Commands`_.
+   You may only disable encryption by using the `occ Encryption Commands`_.
 Make sure you have backups of all encryption keys, including those for all your users.